24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Step 5: Schedule Permanent Roof Repair

 Tarping is temporary.
-Permanent repair — often requiring new shingles, flashing, sheathing, or in storm-totaled cases full roof replacement — should be scheduled as soon as conditions allow.
-For storm damage, this is usually bundled into the same insurance claim covering interior damage.
+Permanent repair — often requiring new shingles, flashing, sheathing, or in totaled cases full roof replacement — should be scheduled as soon as conditions allow.
+For wind or hail damage, this is usually bundled into the same insurance claim covering interior damage.

 Insurance Coverage for Roof Leaks